Nvidia CEO Tells DLSS 5 Critics They're 'Completely Wrong'

 Steve Karolewics, a rendering engineer at Respawn, was blunt about it on social media: "DLSS 5 looks like an overbearing contrast, sharpness, and airbrush filter.
 Remarkably different frames with the rationale of photo-real lighting?
 Nah, I think I'll stick with the original artistic intent."
 That's not a random forum post.
 That's someone who works in rendering for a living.

 Huang's actual argument is that DLSS 5 operates at the geometry level rather than as a post-process filter, and that developers retain full control over its implementation.
 "DLSS 5 fuses controllability of the geometry and textures and everything about the game with generative AI," he said.
 "It's not post-processing at the frame level, it's generative control at the geometry level.
 All of that is in the direct control of the game developer."
 He also suggested developers could use it to create effects like a toon shader or make a game look like it's made of glass.
-That's genuinely interesting, technically.
+That's interesting, technically.
 But it doesn't address what people actually saw.

 The problem is that what Nvidia chose to show, in a trailer they produced and approved, looked like AI slop.
 That wasn't a developer misusing the tool.
 That was Nvidia's own showcase, their best foot forward.
 And when the reaction was overwhelmingly negative, Nvidia's response was to pin a comment on their YouTube announcement video insisting developers have "full, detailed artistic control" and that the SDK includes intensity sliders and masking options.
 Fine.
 But if the technology looked that bad when Nvidia was showing it off themselves, the "trust the developers" defence doesn't land as reassuringly as they think it does.

 Even Bethesda felt the need to do some distancing.
-In a post on X, the studio replied to Digital Foundry noting that the Starfield footage was "a very early look" and that their art teams would be "further adjusting the lighting and final effect to look the way we think works best for each game," adding that it would be optional for players.
-Credit where it's due to Bethesda for saying that clearly.
+In a post on X, the studio replied to Digital Foundry noting that the Starfield footage was "a very early look" and that their art teams would be "further adjusting the lighting and final effect to look the way we think works best for each game," adding that it would be optional for players. to Bethesda for saying that clearly.
 Less credit to Nvidia for creating a situation where their partners feel the need to walk back the announcement publicly.

 The meme cycle has already kicked in, and it's brutal.
 Comparisons to AI-generated "looksmaxxing" filters are everywhere, and honestly, looking at the before-and-after of Grace from Resident Evil Requiem, with her altered hair, smoothed skin, and different makeup, it's not a hard comparison to make.
 Nvidia didn't accidentally create this perception.
 They built the demo, they cut the trailer, they chose those examples.